YoungMahesh/obisidian/rclone.md

 # It compares sizes and hashes (MD5 or SHA1) and logs a report of files which don't match.
 # It doesn't alter the source or destination.

-rclone sync --dry-run /local-path dest:folder   # --dry-run shows changes which will happen if you run the command rclone sync -i --progress /home/youngmahesh/downloads/docs drive1:docs --transfers=1000
+rclone sync /local-path dest:folder --dry-run    # --dry-run shows changes which will happen if you run the command

+# use `sync` only to delete files, if copy is interrupted, continue with copy command as it will skip existing identical files
+# sometimes, source-path and destination-path differences are seen although there are none, especially when one is unencrypted and one is encrypted, in this case use --size-only to sync actual changes
+rclone sync source: dest: --dry-run --size-only

+rclone sync -i --progress /home/youngmahesh/downloads/docs drive1:docs --transfers=1000
 # first-location is source, second-location is destination
 # Destination is updated to match source, including deleting files if necessary